WGLab/LinkedSV/README.md

 Currently, LinkedSV will plot 3 types of evidence:
 1) read depth (for all SV calls)
 2) evidence of decrease of overlapping barcodes between adjcent twin windows (for balanced SV calls)
-3) 2D heatmap of overlapping barcodes (for all SV calls)
+3) Heat maps of overlapping barcodes (for all SV calls)

 These figures are generated in the `images` directory under the output directory.
 The structure of the `images` directory is:

 ```
 linkedsv_out_dir